 Relief and Rebates

 It is possible to get breaks and rebates on your taxes in Toronto.
 Low income earners (especially seniors living on fixed incomes) and disabled persons are able to apply for relief, deferral or even cancellation of taxes and water bills if they can demonstrate their inability to pay at the current rates.
 Tax rebates can be collected by owners of vacant industrial buildings and charities.
-If, for instance, you ran a defensive driving course in Toronto that gave free lessons to immigrant workers, you could save 40% on the taxes for your offices.
+If, for instance, you ran a driving course in Toronto that gave free lessons to immigrant workers, you could save 40% on the taxes for your offices.
+If you are interested, ask about an HST rebate with the experts at Rental Rebate.

 How much do I pay?